 What Council has achieved in the past in energy efficiency, renewable energy, sustainable transport or broader sustainability

-In 2019 Wollongong City Council declared a climate emergency and voted to adopt a target of net zero emissions by 2030 for our operations and net zero emissions by 2050 for the wider community.
-Our commitment to climate action supports our membership of the Global Covenant of Mayors (GCoM) which we joined in 2017.
+In 2019, Wollongong City Council declared a climate emergency and voted to adopt targets of net zero emissions by 2030 for our operations and net zero emissions by 2050 for the City of Wollongong.
+Our commitment to climate action supports our membership to the Global Covenant of Mayors (GCoM) which we joined in 2017.

 What Council hopes to achieve in the future in energy efficiency, renewable energy, sustainable transport or broader sustainability

 Our future efforts are guided by our recently adopted Sustainable Wollongong 2030 Strategy, which collates all of our environmental and sustainability goals, plans and programs into one overarching document.
 There are a number of supporting documents such as the CCMP, the Waste and Resource Recovery Strategy and the Urban Greening Strategy that will help us to achieve greater sustainability across the city.